 Practice What does this mean?
 What does this look like?
-Build and activate vocabulary and background knowledge for book readings and other learning experiences in English Identify words that are useful to understanding a book reading and support DLLs in engaging with those word meanings before, during, and after a readaloud.
-Support children in making connections between these words and other related words they know in English or in their home language.
-Miss Lisa supported DLLs in learning the word for "worm" in their home languages and asked them to make pictures about worms.
+Build and activate vocabulary and background knowledge for book readings and other learning experiences in English Miss Lisa supported DLLs in learning the word for "worm" in their home languages and asked them to make pictures about worms.
 They did a "picture walk" through an informational text about worms, which showed worms in their habitat.
-Use hands-on experiences or real-life objects (realia) and pictures to illustrate key concepts Provide opportunities to develop knowledge and skills in the domains through hands-on experiences.
-Build on those experiences with language and through additional related experiences.
-When teaching the words "worm," "snake," and "lizard," Miss Lisa provided a stuffed animal and a picture of each word so children could visualize what the word represented.
-Scaffold for preschool DLLs so they can participate in whole-group activities (including read-alouds) even if they do not fully understand what is being said Scaffold for preschool DLLs activities in English short.
-Support children, including DLLs, in engaging in group repeated actions during group activities.
-This includes choral chants, rhymes, poems, songs, and physical movements.
-Keep whole-group activities in English short.
-Support children, including DLLs, in engaging in group repeated actions during group activities.
-This includes choral chants, rhymes, poems, songs, and physical movements.
+Use hands-on experiences or real-life objects (realia) and pictures to illustrate key concepts When teaching the words "worm," "snake," and "lizard," Miss Lisa provided a stuffed animal and a picture of each word so children could visualize what the word represented.
+Scaffold for preschool DLLs so they can participate in whole-group activities (including read-alouds) even if they do not fully understand what is being said Miss Lisa asks children to "show" her a smile or a frown when she reads about one and teaches children to chant repetitive language during book readings.